psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 DataLad, a data management multi-tool that can assist you in handling the entire life cycle of digital objects.
 It is a command-line tool, free and open source, and available for all major operating systems.
 The first module will deal only with local version control.
-We will introduce basic DataLad commands - a technical foundation for all the operations above - while building a little example dataset.
-Later during the workshop we will discuss distributed version control, publish our dataset and see what it looks like from the perspective of data consumers.
-Within this workshop we will also set the technical aspect aside and talk about good practices in managing files and datasets.
+In the next one, we will set the technical details aside and talk about good practices in file management.
+Later during the workshop we will discuss distributed version control, publish a dataset, and see what it looks like from the perspective of data consumers.
+In the last module we will talk about more complex scenarios with linked datasets.

+In this lesson we will gradually build up an example dataset, discovering version control and basic DataLad concepts in the process.
+Along the way, we will introduce basic DataLad commands - a technical foundation for all the operations outlined above.
+Since DataLad is agnostic about the kind of data it manages, we will use photographs and text files to represent our dataset content.
+We will add these files, record their origin, make changes, track these changes, and undo things we don't want to keep.

 ## Setting up